Mass Law Blog

 – Expert Testimony: Courts will likely have to rely heavily on expert testimony to understand the technology, but even experts may struggle to definitively prove or disprove infringement.

-For all of these reasons, to prove copyright infringement plaintiffs such as the New York Times may have to rely on the “intermediate” copies that are used to start the training process, rather than the “end-product” LLMs that are accessed by users.
-And this, as we’ll see in my next post in this series, may favor OpenAI and other AI companies.
+For all of these reasons, to prove copyright infringement plaintiffs such as the New York Times may be limited to claiming copyright infringement based on the “intermediate” copies that are used in the training process and user-prompted output, rather than the LLM models themselves.

 Conclusion

 The NYT v.
-OpenAI case highlights a fundamental mismatch between traditional copyright law and the reality of LLM technology.
-As I move forward in this series, I’ll explore the legal theories and potential new frameworks that might be necessary to address these challenges.
+OpenAI case and others raising the same issue highlight a fundamental mismatch between traditional copyright law and the reality of LLM technology and the AI industries’ fair use defense.
 The outcome of this case could reshape our understanding of copyright in the digital age, potentially requiring new legal tests and standards that can account for the invisible, transformed nature of information within AI systems.

 Part 2 in this series will focus on the legal issues around the “input problem” of using copyrighted material for training.
 Part 3 will look at the “output problem” of AI-generated content that may copy or resemble copyrighted works, including what the AI industry calls “memorization.”
 As we’ll see, each of these issues presents its own unique challenges in the context of a technology that defies traditional legal analysis.